The Bears Ears Inter-Tribal Coalition is excited to announce the 2026 Bears Ears Conservation Corps!

 About the Bears Ears Conservation Corps

-With the goal of strengthening Indigenous-led land stewardship in the Bears Ears National Monument, the Tribal Leaders of the Bears Ears Commission established the Bears Ears Conservation Corps (BECC).
-The program brings together community members from each of the five Tribes for a seven day immersive experience on the sacred Bears Ears landscape.
-Participants camp within the Bears Ears National Monument, learning about Traditional Indigenous Knowledge and participating in conservation projects that support the Commission’s collaborative management priorities.
+With the goal of strengthening Indigenous-led land stewardship in the Bears Ears National Monument, the Tribal leaders of the Bears Ears Inter-Tribal Coalition established the Bears Ears Conservation Corps (BECC) in 2020.
+The program brings together community members from each of the five Tribes for a seven-day immersive experience on the sacred Bears Ears landscape.
+Participants camp within the Monument, learning about Traditional Indigenous Knowledge and participating in conservation projects that support the Bears Ears Commission’s collaborative management priorities.

-The program is open to members of Coalition Tribes over the age of 16 as the program aims to recognize that elders, adults, and youth all carry distinct and vital knowledge necessary for caring for ancestral lands.
-This inter-generational program ensures that Bears Ears is not only protected today, but safeguarded for generations to come.
+The program is open to members of the Coalition Tribes over the age of 18 and recognizes that elders, adults, and youth all carry distinct and vital knowledge necessary for caring for ancestral lands.
+This intergenerational program ensures that Bears Ears is not only protected today, but safeguarded for generations to come.
 The BECC initiative marks another powerful step forward in honoring Tribal sovereignty over ancestral lands and cultivating the next generation of land stewards.

 This intergenerational program ensures that Bears Ears is not only protected today, but safeguarded for generations to come.